bool3max/bbmp_utils/README.md

 1. Run `$ meson setup build`
 2. Run `$ ninja -C build` to produce a debug-build static library in the `build` directory
+3. Run `$ ninja -C build install` to install the static library and the header files (default prefix is `/usr/local/`)

+You could also combine steps 2. and 3. to build and install at once: `$ ninja -C build install`.

 ---